 Heterogeneity across Families in the Impact of Compulsory Schooling Laws, forthcoming, Economica

 This paper aims to reconcile diverging results in the literature on the effects of compulsory schooling reforms on earnings.
 I point out, through a simple model of human capital accumulation, the importance of identifying parental education information to better target the set of potential compliers.
 Using detailed parental background data, the empirical analysis uncovers the large and positive effects of a French school leaving age reform previously shown to have produced zero and statistically insignificant effects on the earnings of impacted cohorts.
 The analysis suggests that identifying parental education is likely a crucial effort in analyzing contemporary compulsory schooling policies.

-Intergenerational Mobility in Education during the Golden Age of US Mobility (with David Card and Lowell Taylor), NBER Working Paper 25000.
+The Intergenerational Transmission of Human Capital: Evidence from the Golden Age of Upward Mobility (with David Card and Lowell Taylor), NBER Working Paper 25000.

 NBER Digest https://www.nber.org/digest/nov18/w25000.shtml

 We use 1940 Census data to study the intergenerational transmission of human capital for children born in the 1920s and educated during an era of expanding but unequally distributed public school resources.
 Looking at the gains in educational attainment between parents and children, we document lower average mobility rates for blacks than whites, but wide variation across states and counties for both races.
 We show that schooling choices of white children were highly responsive to the quality of local schools, with bigger effects for the children of less-educated parents.
 We then narrow our focus to black families in the South, where state-wide minimum teacher salary laws created sharp differences in teacher wages between adjacent counties.
 These differences had large impacts on schooling attainment, suggesting an important causal role for school quality in mediating upward mobility.

 The secular decline in teen employment: the role of compulsory schooling laws and work permits